 For students at grades 3-8, the ISR for the EOG provides information concerning performance on the EOG for ELA/reading and mathematics.
-For students at grades 5 and 8, ISRs provide information about the EOG science assessments.
-A sample ISR report is shown in figure 9.8.
+A sample ISR report for Grade 5 ELA is shown in Figure 9.8.
 Key features are labeled and explained in the Index of Terms by Label Number section in the ISR.

-Figure 9.8 Sample Individual Student Report for Math I EOC Assessment
+Figure 9.8 Sample Individual Student Report for Grade 5 EOG ELA/Reading Assessment